3 CONFUSING VERBS

-The terms "mind" and "think" are often used interchangeably, but they carry distinct meanings and nuances depending on context.
+The terms "mind", "think" or "mean" are often used interchangeably, but they carry distinct meanings and nuances depending on context.
 Both words relate to cognitive processes, but they differ in their functions, applications, and implications.
 This article will explore their differences, provide examples, and include illustrative sentences to help you better understand their usage.

 Characteristics of Mind